-- A Chief Marketing Officer is often promoted from a VP of Marketing or Marketing Director position.
+- A Chief Marketing Officer is often promoted from a Vice President of Marketing or Marketing Director position.
 No official qualifications are required at this level, but the ability to showcase leadership skills is essential.
-Previous experience of acheiving marketing KPIs such as increased brand awareness, customer engagement and customer loyalty are required.
+Previous experience of achieving marketing KPIs such as increased brand awareness, customer engagement and customer loyalty are required.

 - What is the highest marketing position?